leminlimez/Nugget/README.md

 # Nugget
 Unlock your device's full potential!
-Works on all versions iOS 17.0-18.1 beta 4

-Sparserestore was patched in iOS 18.1 beta 5.
-It will not be supported, please stop asking.
+Sparserestore works on all versions iOS 17.0-17.7 and iOS 18.0-18.1 beta 4.
+There is partial support for iOS 17.7.1 and iOS 18.1 beta 5+.

 This uses the sparserestore exploit to write to files outside of the intended restore location, like mobilegestalt.

 Note: I am not responsible if your device bootloops.
-Please back up your data before using.
+Please back up your data before using!

 ## Features
 - Enable Dynamic Island on any device